-Your Alarm does not sound when you press the test/hush button

-- Check the Alarm is secured correctly on the mounting plate. - Wait 15 seconds after connecting the power before button testing. - Hold button down firmly for at least 10 seconds. - If the alarm does not sound, then your Alarm must be returned for repair or replacement - see "GETTING YOUR ALARM SERVICED" section

-Your Alarm sounds for no apparent reason

-- Follow the detailed instructions in section 5 and/or section 6 regarding the alarm condition. - Locate the Alarm that sounds and has a flashing red LED. - Identify the alarm type Fire or CO. - For Fire: - If you have thoroughly investigated and are sure that it is just a nuisance alarm, simply press the test/hush button briefly to silence the Alarm and any interconnected devices for 10 minutes.
+Your Alarm does not sound when you press the test/hush button Check the Alarm is secured correctly on the mounting plate.
+Wait 15 seconds after connecting the power before button testing.
+Hold button down firmly for at least 10 seconds.
+If the alarm does not sound, then your Alarm must be returned for repair or replacement - see "GETTING YOUR ALARM SERVICED" section Your Alarm sounds for no apparent reason Follow the detailed instructions in section 5 and/or section 6 regarding the alarm condition.
+Locate the Alarm that sounds and has a flashing red LED.
+Identify the alarm type - Fire or CO.
+For Fire: If you have thoroughly investigated and are sure that it is just a nuisance alarm, simply press the test/hush button briefly to silence the Alarm and any interconnected devices for 10 minutes.
 When the Alarm is in 'Hush' mode the red LED will continue to flash while it detects the presence of heat.
 The Alarm will reset to normal functionality at the end of the 10 minute.
-If additional silenced time is required, simply push the test/hush button again.
+If additional silenced time is required, simply push the test/ hush button again.
 If you experience frequent nuisance/false alarms, it may be necessary to re-locate the Alarm away from the source of the fumes or if it continues to sound without smoke or heat being present and cleaning the Alarm does not solve the problem, it needs to be replaced.

-For CO:

-- Ensure there are no fuel burning appliances in the vicinity which could be leaking CO gas (e.g. even from next door). - Ensure there are no fumes or aerosols in the area (e.g. paint, thinners, hair spray, chemical cleaners, aerosol sprays, damp proofing done with and aqueous emulsion such as Aminofunctional siloxane and Alkylalkoxysilane) which can cause false CO alarms. - Ensure there is no outdoor source of CO in the vicinity (e.g. a car with engine running, heavy traffic, heavy air pollution, barbecue fumes etc). - Ensure there is no source of hydrogen such as batteries being charged (e.g. on boats or in Uninterruptable Power Supplies (UPS)), as this can lead to false CO alarms. - Ensure there is not excessive smoke or fumes from devices such as Egyptian shisha, hookah or hubbly bubbly pipes, especially those that use coal or charcoal to heat the tobacco. - Press the test/hush button to silence the Alarm for 4 minutes. - If the CO Alarm continues to sound it is possibly defective and should be replaced.
+For CO: Ensure there are no fuel burning appliances in the vicinity which could be leaking CO gas (e.g. even from next door).
+Ensure there are no fumes or aerosols in the area (e.g. paint, thinners, hair spray, chemical cleaners, aerosol sprays, damp proofing done with and aqueous emulsion such as Aminofunctional siloxane and Alkylalkoxysilane) which can cause false CO alarms.
+Ensure there is no outdoor source of CO in the vicinity (e.g. a car with engine running, heavy traffic, heavy air pollution, barbecue Function of the second secon